Skip to content

 Brushless motors provide better control and a high speed range, allowing for precise and variable speed adjustments.
 Since they need some sort of electronics to operate, they are more precise to start with.
 For the most optimal precision brushless motor, a Stepper Motor would be the choice.

-Brushed motors may generate electromagnetic interference or EMI, which is something to consider.
-There are ways to limit and filter this noise.
-Their speed range may be more limited, but additional electronics can be used to control them as well.
-Magnetic and optical encoders are great for positioning.
-Utilizing Pulse Width Modulation, or PWM, is an excellent way to control brushed motor speed.
+Brushed DC motors can be very precise with additional electronics controlling them.
+Utilizing Pulse Width Modulation, or PWM, is an excellent way to control brushed motor speed and power consumption.
+Magnetic and optical encoders can be fixed to the motor to create Servo motors, which are great for precise positioning.
 Our DC Servo Motors are an excellent solution that utilize a brushed motor paired with an incremental encoder for precise, controlled movement.

 Contact Engineering